-Overly complex sentences, on the other hand, only make it hard
+Overly complex sentences, on the other hand, only make it hard for the reader

-- Voice: This is a technical term in writing which refers to the overall style a
+Voice: This is a technical term in writing which refers to the overall style a

 writer uses.
 It includes the concepts of formal versus informal writing, the

 discipline, you start to write like a sociologist or a chemist or someone from

 handbooks, and dictionaries available today, there is no reason for making